FAQ And Answers In Personal Injury Cases

 A diffuse axonal injury results from the brain moving back and forth in the skull as a result of acceleration or deceleration.
 In this injury nothing hits the head.
 This injury can be caused by a fall, in sports, in a car accident or by a violent act such as shaken baby syndrome.

-Generally it is when your own insurance company does not treat you as they are required to under the law that is, with good faith and fair dealing
+Generally it is when your own insurance company does not treat you as they are required to under the law that is, with good faith and fair dealing.
+Your own insurance company owes you a fiduciary duty, which means that they must treat you fairly and honestly as opposed to trying to take advantage of you.

-12. Can an insurance company deny my claim for any reason they choose?
+16. Can my insurance company deny my claim for any reason they choose?

 No. denials must be made after your claim has been properly investigated.
 Insurance companies do not have to pay every claim.
-If your claim is debatable or questionable, the company can deny the claim.
-An experienced bad faith attorney can advise you on whether your claim is bad faith or not, particularly in fire loss cases.
+If your claim is fairly debatable or questionable, the company can deny the claim.
+An experienced bad faith attorney can advise you on whether denial of your claim is bad faith or not.

 No. Your insurance company must answer you in a timely manner.